gm-gis/hello-world/readme.txt

-hey, you gonna learn today
+hey, you gonna learn today, or tomorrow